Become a member

 1 adult, up to 3 children | £24.80 | £22.50 |

-Café located in Firbeck Infirmary.
+Café located in the Infirmary.
 Indoor and outdoor seating available.
 The café is open for hot and cold drinks, soup, pasties, snacks, cakes and ice cream.
-Other than in the cafe, food and drink is not permitted inside the buildings.
+Food and drink is not permitted inside the historical buildings.

 Blue Badge parking.
 Accessible toilets.
 Ramped entrances.
 Upper floors are stairs only.
-Partly accessible outdoors route.
+Fully accessible outdoors route.

 13 miles from Nottingham on A612 and 8 miles from Newark via A617 and A612.